nextstrain/docs.nextstrain.org/src/install.rst

       ..
 We use the phrase "custom Conda environment" to refer to the Conda environment managed by the user for use with the ambient runtime.

-      .. note:: The ambient runtime does not require a particular installation method; it will work as long as the programs required by Nextstrain are available.
+      .. note:: The ambient runtime does not require a particular setup method; it will work as long as the programs required by Nextstrain are available.
          The following describes how to accomplish this using a custom Conda environment as an example.

          If you already have Conda or Mamba installed and use it for other projects, you may need to adjust the instructions below.